hsivan/fosi/experiments/README.md

 Running the experiments could be done using a Docker container or directly.
 If using Docker container, ignore the following installation instructions and see [instructions for Docker](#run-as-a-docker-container).
-Otherwise, CUDA toolkit and other requirements must be installed manually.
+Otherwise, CUDA toolkit and other packages must be installed manually.

 #### CUDA toolkit